Thrice-J/mytest/README.md

 4. Editing the ReadMe - Done
 5. Adding Ryan T. Moore as a collaborator - Done
 6. Creating an Issue and Assigning it
-7. Branching, merging and rebasing exercise
+7. Branching, merging and rebasing exercise - Done
 8. Completing practice exercise - Done